Healthy Homes Assessment Waipatu

 Waipatu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Waipatu and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement throughout Waipatu and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.

-• Private landlords and property managers must ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers have to make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes